Assessing the difference between integrated quantiles and integrated cumulative distribution functions: An excursion into statistical inference

 \end{corollary}

-Of course, this corollary can be established in a myriad of different ways under the same conditions, and even without the continuity of $F$ at the point $x_p$ \citep{BFWW22}, but the way we did it above provides an important illustration of how Corollary~\ref{corollary-0} actually works.
+Of course, this corollary can be established in a myriad of other ways and under the same conditions \citep[e.g.,][]{BFWW22}, but the way we have used to prove it here provides an important illustration of how Corollary~\ref{corollary-0} actually works.